 Before I was a florist, I certainly noticed the beauty of the place, but my appreciation is amplified now that I can identify much of the flora and know their wholesale costs.
-I’m accustomed to seeing my favourite varieties bunched up in buckets at the market so seeing them at the source, growing wild and free sets my heart racing.
+I’m accustomed to seeing my favourite varieties bunched up in buckets at the market and ready for delivery to Bardon, so seeing them at the source, growing wild and free sets my heart racing.

 Compared to much of South-East Queensland’s coastline, the Noosa Council has gone to great lengths to preserve its biodiversity.
 If you take the time to explore, you’ll find large sections of undeveloped, protected land that is lush with native and exotic plants and wildlife.
 Here are a few of my favourite finds from my walks there-many of which you will find in my arrangements!